fastai/fastai/docs/performance.md

 ### Conda packages

-The `fastai` conda (test) channel has a `pillow` package built against a custom build of `libjpeg-turbo`.
-There are 3.6 and 3.7 linux builds:
+The `fastai` conda (test) channel has an experimental `pillow` package built against a custom build of `libjpeg-turbo`.
+There are python 3.6 and 3.7 linux builds:

 To install:
 ```